pogrammer1/climbing-friend-finder/DEVELOPMENT_NOTES.md

 ---
-*Last updated: 8/30/25 - Smart matching and compatibility score system
+*Last updated: 10/16/25 - nearby gyms displayed on leaflet map, logging gym location improved

 ### Next Step
-location-based features like showing nearby gyms/outdoor spots on map, as well as change the ways u can log a gym in the history page by having gyms you can select from instead of typing in one.
+fix any bugs or issues with last implementation.
+Find priority for app

 *side note: solo leveling theme for this app? opposite of whole goal of app but could explore(personal note) *change name to Peak